All posts tagged “Walks / Interventions

 2018

-an audiowalk through spaces of remembrance in search of lost sounds
+an audio walk through spaces of remembrance in search of lost sounds

 Navigating between displacement and replacement, layers of time intermingle.
 Present and past, reality and fiction superimpose, asking what happens if the declaration of places as a world heritage expulses the social spaces that formerly co-existed with the architectonic space.